-This Module will develop fundamental technical, performance and ensemble skills through a combination of individual and group learning environments.
-Students will explore a diverse repertoire within the above contexts which will cover an expansive chronology, cultural origins and interpretative approaches.
-There will be the opportunity to learn through bespoke and tailored one-to-one lessons as well as peer workshop and ensemble environments.
+This Module will expand upon fundamental technical, performance and ensemble skills through a combination of individual and group learning environments.
+Students will continue to explore a diverse breadth of repertoire within the above contexts which will cover an expansive chronology, cultural origins and wider interpretative approaches.
+There will be the opportunity to learn through bespoke and tailored one-to-one lessons, self-directed rehearsals and peer workshop and ensemble environments.

-Students will co-investigate and explore topics such as Stagecraft, performer image and visual presentation, genre studies, movement, improvisation and performance technology.
+Students will co-investigate and deepen their awareness of topics such as stagecraft, performer image and visual presentation, genre studies, movement, improvisation and performance technology.
 Within the ensemble and workshop context, they will be able to investigate and discuss prevailing performance related topics such as audience psychology, performance anxiety and aural skills for example.

-The vocal group ensemble and choir element will enable students to build upon their aural skills and genre studies as well as engage with historical and contemporary vocal group repertoire.

-The module will introduce the fundamentals of vocal performance, develop existing skills in technique and musicianship, establish strong foundations on which to build their specialist performance skills, encourage collaboration, refine aural skills and widen repertoire awareness.
+The vocal group ensemble, choir and conducting elements will encourage students to take a leadership role within an ensemble as well as developing their aural skills and genre studies.
+The repertoire will enable students to engage with historical and contemporary vocal group idioms in a broader context.
+The module will develop the fundamentals of vocal performance from year one, enhance existing skills in technique and musicianship, and move towards more autonomy within their specialist performance skills, encourage collaboration, refine aural skills and widen repertoire awareness.